hashicorp/consul/plugin/file/README.md

 ~~~

 * **DBFILE** the database file to read and parse.
 If the path is relative, the path from the *root*
-  directive will be prepended to it.
+  plugin will be prepended to it.
 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block
   are used.

 If you want to round-robin A and AAAA responses look at the *loadbalance* plugin.